Vaccination-v2-(4)-1

 The emotional and psychological burden of bullying often leads students to miss school or skip classes.
 This avoidance behaviour is a response to the intense social stress and fear associated with being bullied.
 Unfortunately, frequent absences can significantly hinder academic progress, leading to poor grades and a lack of engagement with schoolwork.
 Moreover, missing classes further isolates students from their peers, exacerbating feelings of loneliness and exclusion and creating a vicious cycle that deepens the impact of bullying on their academic and social lives.

 If you believe your child has suffered from bullying in school or cyberbullying, you can reach out to us at MindWorX for professional child psychology assistance in Hong Kong.
-We work with schools, families and children to educate them on matters regarding bullying and harassment.
+We work with schools, families, and children to educate them about bullying and harassment.

 References